 Mention the project deliverables: What are your deliverables?
 Break it down into task lists, so there is no dreaded scope creep later.
 For example, you create an outline, draft, and edit as needed.
 Also, mention what doesn’t include in the project deliverable.
-For example, deliverable doesn’t include uploading the content on CMS or creating social media posts, and so on.
+For example, deliverable doesn’t include uploading the content on CMS, updating the content model structure, or creating social media posts, and so on.

 Consider the scope of work as a map that can guide you from one step to the other during the entire project lifecycle.

 You don’t want to do a rush job and put your reputation at stake.
 Neither do you want to burn yourself out while working on your freelance project?
 So, it’s important to estimate a timeline for every project that you take up and communicate it clearly to your new client.
 Remember, you shouldn’t promise anything unrealistic.
 If you think certain projects need more time, be upfront about it.
 Always estimate a buffer time while communicating a timeline to ensure you have covered up for any delay due to unforeseen circumstances like medical emergencies.